 Stainless Steel – Type 304

 Type 304 stainless steel (containing 18%-20% chromium and 8%-10.5% nickel) is the most common stainless steel.
 It is also known as “18/8” stainless steel because of its composition, which includes 18% chromium and 8% nickel.
 This alloy resists most types of corrosion.
-It is an austenitic stainless steel and it has also excellent cryogenic properties, and good high-temperature strength as well as good forming and welding properties.
+It is austenitic stainless steel and has excellent cryogenic properties, high-temperature strength, and forming and welding properties.
 It is less electrically and thermally conductive than carbon steel and is essentially non-magnetic.

-Type 304L stainless steel, which is widely used in nuclear industry, is an extra-low carbon version of the 304 steel alloy.
-This grade has slightly lower mechanical properties than the standard 304 grade, but is still widely used thanks to its versatility.
-The lower carbon content in 304L minimizes deleterious or harmful carbide precipitation as a result of welding.
+Type 304L stainless steel, widely used in the nuclear industry, is an extra-low carbon version of the 304 steel alloy.
+This grade has slightly lower mechanical properties than the standard 304 grade but is still widely used thanks to its versatility.
+The lower carbon content in 304L minimizes deleterious or harmful carbide precipitation due to welding.
 304L can, therefore, be used “as welded” in severe corrosion environments, and it eliminates the need for annealing.
-Grade 304 has also good oxidation resistance in intermittent service to 870 °C, and in continuous service to 925 °C.
+Grade 304 also has good oxidation resistance in intermittent service to 870 °C and continuous service to 925 °C.

-The body of the reactor vessel is constructed of a high-quality low-alloy carbon steel, and all surfaces that come into contact with reactor coolant are clad with a minimum of about 3 to 10 mm of austenitic stainless steel in order to minimize corrosion.
+The body of the reactor vessel is constructed of high-quality low-alloy carbon steel.
+All surfaces that come into contact with reactor coolant are clad with a minimum of about 3 to 10 mm of austenitic stainless steel to minimize corrosion.
 Since grade 304L does not require post-weld annealing, it is extensively used in heavy gauge components.

 Properties of Austenitic Stainless Steels